-- Utilize improper grammar.
+- Use improper grammar.

-Professional Review “Hit-Job”
+6. Professional Review Hit Jobs

 These hit jobs are often outsourced to people and agencies outside of the United States.
-One obvious indicator is that the reviews are often vague and may be written in broken English with grammatical errors (not merely typos).
+One obvious indicator of a review hit job is that the reviews are often vague and may be written in broken English with grammatical errors that are not merely typos.

-What Can & Should Be Done About Fake Online Reviews
+What Can & Should Be Done About Fake Online Reviews?

 Once you have identified a review as fake, or have legitimate suspicion that it is fake, knowing how to remove it is crucial.
 Again, the website is not likely to help.
 The best practice, whether from a legal or business perspective, is always to act quickly.